Here are the frequently asked questions when it comes to billing.

 Q: I was provided different discounts.
 Would I keep them for the following years if I continue using Kenjo?

-A: Only the 10% discount for yearly upfront payment applies in case of automatic contract extension.
-Further discounts contained in your quote do not apply to any automatic extensions to the contract.
+A: Only the 10% discount for yearly upfront payment applies in case of an automatic contract extension.
+Further negotiation discounts in your quote will not apply in automatic extensions to the contract.

 Q: What rate of VAT should apply to my invoice?

-A: Kenjo GmbH is a German entity and will apply VAT international rules for invoicing.
+A: Kenjo GmbH is a German entity and will apply statutory VAT depending on your billing country and VAT registration status.

-If you are a European entity AND your business is registered for EU intra-community VAT (VIES), you will not be invoiced any VAT according to reverse-charge principle.
+• If you are a European entity AND your business is registered for EU intra-community VAT (VIES), you will not be invoiced any VAT according to the reverse-charge principle.

 Consider that, if we do not receive your VAT ID before generating your bill, we won’t be refunding VAT for that invoice.
 Your next invoice shall be VAT free, provided you have furnished a correct VAT ID.